How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 dotnet publish -c Release -o /home/$USER/webapps/DemoApp/publish --runtime linux-x64 --self-contained false

-When working with complex repositories, a common error is MSB3202: The project file was not found.
-This happens when the .csproj is nested inside a subfolder, as seen in the following error log:
+When publishing repositories that contain multiple projects or nested solution structures, a very common error is MSB3202: The project file was not found.
+This occurs when the .csproj file lives inside a subdirectory and dotnet publish cannot locate it from the repository root:

 dotnet publish src/WebAPI/WebAPI.csproj -c Release -o /home/$USER/webapps/DemoApp/publish --runtime linux-x64 --self-contained false